PranavRayudu/Course-Change-Notifier/README.md

 - The ``--uids`` or ``-u`` argument is optional and takes in a space separated list of course unique ids to keep track of.
 - The ``--period`` or ``-p`` argument is optional (180 by default) and specifies the time in seconds between consecutive course checks.
 - The ``--headless`` argument is optional (False by default) and runs the browser without any GUI.
 Enable this only when you have added your UT credentials to ``.env`` and configured Duo to automatically send a push.
+- The ``--verbose`` argument is optional (False by default) and shows debug print statements in the terminal.
+Enable this for debugging.

 #### 5. Editing list of courses during run
 Courses can be added while the script is running by entering ``add <uid>`` into the terminal.
 Similarly ``remove <uid>`` will stop that course from being tracked.